amychun/Amy-Chun-Website/README.md

 ## Details

-This is a personal project website for myself using React.js.
+This is a personal project website is to show case my projects and work on React, Webpack, Tailwind, etc. to further expand my knowlege of coding.

+## Contact

+amyheeyong@gmail.com